 By including a section for projects, you can provide students with examples of the work they can create in your classes.
 Ohn Mar Win has a dedicated project section that she updates each time she publishes a new Skillshare class.
 This is also an excellent place to highlight your expertise by sharing work you have done outside of Skillshare.

 - Student Testimonials

 Student testimonials are a powerful tool that can encourage new students to try out your class(es) and also motivate existing students to take more.
 Jen Dixon's profile includes a section “What Students Are Saying” where she posts positive feedback her classes have received.
 Jon Brommet has a similar section on his profile with glowing student testimonials.

 - Customizable Options

 Depending on your expertise, you may want to add additional sections to your profile.
 Aaron Draplin has a section called “My Merch” with links to his online shop.
 Tyson Wheatley created a section to highlight links to his podcast and his blog.
-Gabrielle DeCesaris has a “What to Watch” section as well as a “Tip of the Week.”
+Gabrielle Brickey has a "Tips for Artists" and "Playlists" section.

 Your profile is a fantastic way to share your work and brand with your students.
 Make it as unique as you are!
 Looking for more guidance?
 Head here for some additional profile guidelines and best practices.